Thesis Nootropics Review

 But the supplements themselves are good.
 They are well developed, well made, high quality, and will absolutely elicit the effects they claim in many, many people.

-I got on well with them.
-I took their Energy blend first, which is always my priority (I’m always juggling seven or eight different projects at any time, so an energy boost will always be welcome!)
 It did what it said it would.
 I found my focus improving and my energy lasting me through the day.
 I usually drink a lot of coffee, which tends to give me spikes and crashes.
 The spike wasn’t as high with the Energy blend, but nor was there any kind of crash.

 I also tried Clarity, as I take a couple of prescription medications that can lead to a touch of brain fog.
-It cut through my brain fog well, lending me a great deal of clear sighted cognitive energy.
+It cut through my brain fog well, lending me a great deal of clear-sighted cognitive energy.
 There was no coming round in the morning, no chugging espressos just to form a coherent sentence.
 Or, at least, I came round quicker and reduced my espresso intake.

-I also wanted to know a bit about Thesis’ coaches, or whatever they call themselves.
 I got in touch and was chatting to a woman with a highly relevant, impressive array of academic credentials just a few days later.
-She explained how the components in the blends I was trying worked and interplayed, and pointed me in the direction of a couple more that I might to try.
+She explained how the components in the blends I was trying worked and interplayed, and pointed me in the direction of a couple more that I might like to try.

 The advice was kind of handy, though it wasn’t anything I would struggle to find out just from perusing their website.
 The information was interesting to a health and supplements nerd, but that was it.
 I can’t imagine it being in any way helpful.
 I can’t even imagine it being interesting to most people.